Wills and Probate – why are they so important?

 - Gathering estate assets and administering the estate

 - Filing the Inheritance Tax returns, Final Personal Income and Capital Gains Tax returns

 - Paying any debts and/ or charges against the estate

-- Distributing the balance remaining in accordance with the Will of the deceased or Rules of Intestacy.
+- Distributing the balance remaining in accordance with the will of the deceased or Rules of Intestacy.

-The legalities surrounding Probate can be confusing and unsavoury to deal with after losing a parent.
+The legalities surrounding Probate can be confusing and difficult to deal with after losing a parent.
 It’s often a good idea to seek help in deciding what is necessary to your situation by finding someone else oversee the processes – so that you can focus on other arrangements.

 If you found this article helpful why not sign up for our newsletter?
 Just use the box on this page